hebench/hebench.github.io/governance.md

 This document can only be changed by a vote where 2/3 of all the members on the Steering team vote "yes" on the changes.

+## Submissions to HEBench

+HEBench will be taking Backend submissions for supported workloads during a rolling submission period (e.g. the submission period is always open).
+Submitted Backends will undergo review by the Submissions Team and peer review by the HEBench Community.
+Benchmark results for the accepted Backends will be displayed in the submission section of HEBench.org.

+Submission procedures are outlined on the Submissions page of HEBench.org.

 <br/>